Claus Luthe: BMW

 In 1976 Luthe succeeded Paul Bracq as chief designer with BMW, and began to move the Bavarian manufacturer's designs in a more creative, stylish direction.
 At the time, the company offered a full line of products, from the E21 3 Series to the E23 7 Series, all with relatively conservative designs developed under Bracq's direction.

-Luthe, then, was tasked with developing a facelift for the aging E12 5 Series within a budget of USD 100 million.
+Luthe, then, was tasked with developing a facelift for the aging E12 5 Series within a budget of US$100 million.
 Luthe solved the cost restraint problem by reusing the passenger compartment structure of the E12, but with new front and rear clips and a new interior.
-Significant technical developments, such as new front and rear axles as well as climate control, were also added, and eventually the project cost for the new model, the E28 reached USD 400 million.
+Significant technical developments, such as new front and rear axles as well as climate control, were also added, and eventually the project cost for the new model, the E28 reached US$400 million.
 However, the BMW management was satisfied that the improvements in the E28 were well worth the costs.

 The next priority was the development of a successor for the E21 3 Series.
 In order to broaden the appeal of the model, a four-door version was to be added.
 Luthe maintained a low front profile and the familiar dual round headlights in the E30 successor model, distinguishing the model from the larger 5 Series, while creating a smoother profile, as with the E28.

 After the launch of the E30, BMW chairman Herbert Quandt set a challenge for the design team to better the Mercedes-Benz W126, the benchmark in European luxury vehicles at the time.
 The W126 was a highly conservative design, penned by Bruno Sacco, but Luthe took a far more radical approach.
 A sleek, streamlined, wedge-shaped body, in some ways reminiscent of the trend-setting Ro 80, and unconventional L-shaped taillights, the new E32 was very much the antithesis of the W126.
 In spite of Luthe's concerns, the BMW board approved the design with enthusiasm.

-He then supervised the design of the E36 3 Series, and by 1990 he was named the head of BMW’s design department, supervising the creation of the 1989 E31 8 Series coupe, and the third-generation E34 5 Series.
+He then supervised the design of the E36 3 Series, and by 1990 he was named the head of BMW's design department, supervising the creation of the 1989 E31 8 Series coupe, and the third-generation E34 5 Series.